 - Solid Value on Airfare Redemptions.
 Wells Fargo Rewards’ $0.015-per-point airfare redemption value compares favorably to many competing cards’, including Capital One Venture Rewards ($0.01 per point) and Chase Sapphire Preferred ($0.0125 per point when redeemed through the Ultimate Rewards portal).
 However, it’s important to note that both cards earn points at higher rates than Wells Fargo Rewards (at least outside Wells Fargo Rewards’ sign-up bonus window).

 - Good Sign-up Bonus in Key Categories.
 If you spend heavily at gas stations, grocery stores, drugstores, or all of the above, Wells Fargo Rewards’ sign-up bonus is potentially very generous.
 If you’re able to spend $12,500 total in those three categories during the 6-month sign-up period – you’ll end the period with 62,500 Go Far points, which is enough to redeem for $937.50 in airfare or $625 in cash.

 - Long Introductory APR Period.
 This card’s 15-month 0% APR promotion is great for new cardholders who wish to transfer existing high-interest balances or finance large purchases upfront.
 In fact, it’s nearly equivalent to the intro periods offered by some low APR credit cards for which introductory interest promotions are major selling points, such as the Chase Slate Credit Card.

 - No Penalty APR.
 This card’s lack of penalty APR is a nice perk for cardholders who occasionally miss payments due to circumstances beyond their control.
 Other cards charge penalty interest ranging up to 30% indefinitely.

 - Mediocre Point-Earning Rate Outside Sign-up Bonus Window.
 Outside the sign-up bonus categories during the 6-month bonus window, this card earns rewards at an anemic pace: just 1 point per $1 spent.
-That’s slower than Chase Sapphire Preferred (2 points per $1 spent on dining and travel; $95 annual fee) and BankAmericard Travel Rewards (unlimited 1.5 points per $1 spent on everything; no annual fee), though those cards’ airfare redemption values aren’t quite as generous as those of Wells Fargo Rewards Visa.
+That’s slower than Chase Sapphire Preferred (2 points per $1 spent on dining and travel; $95 annual fee) and BankAmericard Travel Rewards (unlimited 1.5 points per $1 spent on everything; no annual fee), though those cards’ airfare redemption values aren’t quite as generous as those of the Wells Fargo Rewards Card.